quhairfoir/uStaq-client/README.md

 ## Making a Progressive Web App

-By default, the production build is a fully functional, offline-first [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).
+By default, the stackion build is a fully functional, offline-first [Progressive Web App](https://developers.google.com/web/progressive-web-apps/).

 Progressive Web Apps are faster and more reliable than traditional web pages, and provide an engaging mobile experience: